 - Decay can spread to the permanent teeth growing underneath if it's not treated.

 - Infected teeth may need to be extracted, which can affect how the other teeth grow in and may cause crookedness.

-- Having teeth removed in hospital can be traumatic for the child and may lead to fear of the dentist later in life.
+- Having teeth removed in a hospital can be traumatic for a child and may lead to fear of the dentist later in life.

 - Children who are missing teeth prematurely may experience problems with eating and speech development.